Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 The perfect spot for an outing with the family, Red Bluff River Park offers an immense facility adjacent to the Sacramento River.
 The park offers water sports, basketball courts, volleyball courts, a children’s playground, walking and hiking trails, and a bandstand that hosts live concerts.

-You can use the BBQ pits at this park to cook your lunch, then enjoy your meal seated at one of the park’s many picnic tables.
+You can use the BBQ pits at this park to cook your lunch, then enjoy your meal at one of the park’s many picnic tables.
 Red Bluff River Park also offers a boat launch and makes an ideal push-off point for kayakers.

 See Related: The Ultimate Summer Trip Packing List